natecraddock/ziglua/docs.md

 This documentation provides

-* An overview of ziglua's structure
+* An overview of ziglua's structure and changes from the C API
 * Safety considerations
-* API Differences
 * `build.zig` documentation
 * Example code

+Documentation on each individual function is found in the [ziglua.zig](https://github.com/natecraddock/ziglua/blob/master/src/ziglua.zig) source code.

 ## Moving from the C API to Zig